Murder in Eden (film)

 Murder in Eden is a 1961 British mystery film directed by Max Varnel and starring Ray McAnally, Catherine Feller and Yvonne Buckingham.
+It was written by H. E. Burden based on a story by John Haggarty.

-The screenplay involves the murder of an art critic and the subsequent hunt for the killer.
+An art critic is murdered and a reporter helps Scotland Yard hunt for the killer.

 Plot

 The Woolf Art Gallery is promoting an exhibition of paintings under the title "The Garden of Eden".
-A man peers strongly at a picture of Eve forming one of a pair representing Adam and Eve by a Dutch artist Van Meerwick.
+A man stares intently at a picture of Eve forming one of a pair representing Adam and Eve by a Dutch artist Van Meerwick.
 After he discovers a famous painting is fake, a noted art critic is killed by a hit-and-run driver.
 Inspector Peter Sharkey of Scotland Yard joins forces with French magazine reporter Geneviève Beaujean to investigate.

-Genevieve spends a lot of time at the gallery.
+Geneviève spends a lot of time at the gallery.
 It is revealed she is not a real reporter.
 The police find a portfolio belonging to the dead man.
 It states the best forger is Michael Lucas but his work is revealed by the use of zinc white.